iavorskyi/my-docs/convention_of_contribution.md

 # Pull request
 **[name]:** must explain the reason it was created and shortly describe the issue it has to resolve; must start with a capital letter;
+- Must be linked to the issue that related with this PR
+- Must be requested code reviewers
+- Squash the commits before merging with main